My Arunapishi: A Personal Look at the Life of Aruna Asaf Ali

-(This article was originally published on 16 July 2015 and has been republished from The Quint’s archives on the occasion of Aruna Asif Ali’s death anniversary.)
+(This article was originally published on 16 July 2015 and has been republished from The Quint’s archives on the death anniversary of Aruna Asaf Ali.)

 At 19, out of the Sacred Heart Convent in Lahore and college in Nainital, she fell in love and married the man of her choice.
 Her father Upendranath Ganguly, an adventurous, liberal Brahmo who had migrated from Barisal in modern Bangladesh to what was called the ‘United Provinces’ then, opposed the marriage.

 After all, his daughter was beautiful, talented – a teacher and firebrand – why would she marry a Muslim 23 years her senior?
 But she went ahead anyway, marrying Asaf Ali in 1928 in Allahabad.

 She went to jail during the Salt Satyagraha, about two years after her marriage.
 Our colonial masters then refused her bail: someone argued in court that she was a ‘vagrant’.
 And well she might have been.
 But the argument backfired.
 Every woman imprisoned by the British refused release unless she was freed.
 And she was.

 At 33, she decided revolution was her thing, but imprisonment was not.
 It was 1942, the world was at war, and the Congress had launched its full blown ‘Quit India’ movement.
 But there was no one to push it.
 Gandhi and Nehru were in jail.

 Somebody had to become our Joan of Arc.
 She did it, August 8, 1942, unfurling the flag of Independence at Gowalia Tank Maidan in Bombay.
 Then she went underground, with a motley crew of Marxists and Congress workers.